benallfree/vibescale/client/llm.md

 ## State Management

-The library uses Immer for immutable state updates and provides a simple mutation API:
+The library supports configurable state management libraries for immutable updates.
+By default, it uses a simple shallow copy approach where you handle your own spreading for nested objects, but you can configure it to use libraries like Immer or Mutative:

 ```typescript
 // Base player state is flattened (not nested)